Cyber-Syntax/siyuan-appimage-update/README.md

 - [X] Write version txt file
 - [ ] Check update when script started
 - [ ] Update comment's when you achieve new knowledge.
-- [ ] Make it usable for other appimages as well.

 # Authors
 - Cyber-Syntax - Initial work